Nahaat/website/README.md

-Worked on a website project using HTML and CSS
+Worked on a website project using HTML and CSS and javascript
 # website
 # These sites were used for taking pictures and writing code